chittipakasree99-art/K8S/web/guestbook-go/README.md

 Services find the pods to load balance based on pod labels.
 The pod that you created in Step One has the label `app=redis` and `role=master`.
 The selector field of the service determines which pods will receive the traffic sent to the service.

-1. Use the [redis-master-service.yaml](redis-master-service.yaml) file to create the service in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-master-service.yaml](redis-master-service.yaml) file to create the service in your Kubernetes cluster by running the `kubectl apply -f` *`filename`* command:

     ```console
-    $ kubectl create -f guestbook-go/redis-master-service.yaml
+    $ kubectl apply -f redis-master-service.yaml

     ```